AstrobioMike/AstrobioMike.github.io/bash/bash_intro_binder.md

 <br>
 ## Making and editing plain-text files
 It is often very useful to be able to generate new plain-text files quickly at the command line, or make some changes to an existing one.
-One way to do this is using a text editor that operates on the command line.
-Here we're going to look at a program called `nano`.
+One way to do this is using a text editor that operates at the command line.
+Here we're going to look at one program that does this called `nano`.

 When we run the command `nano` it will open a text editor in our terminal window.
 If we give it a file name as a positional argument, it will open that file if it exists, or it will create it if it doesn't.
 Here we'll make a new file: